PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 composite owner.
 Targeted Ruff, bytecode compilation, and whitespace checks passed.

+## Very-late layout/broadcast composite implementation

+`run_very_late_layout_broadcast_cleanup` now owns the characterized boundary.
+It invokes layout-Transpose cleanup only when the normalized layout option is enabled, with the same ModelIR, LayoutState, and diagnostics.
+It then invokes rank-four channelwise broadcast-constant repair unconditionally with the same ModelIR.
+The ordered result contains `None` when the optional first pass is skipped and always retains the broadcast mapping.

+The lowerer now retains one `_very_late_layout_broadcast_results` tuple outside the full phase store.
+The old conditional local, unconditional local, and inline guard are gone.
+The singleton/consecutive-Reshape predecessor and unconditional `shape_reconciliation.primary.very_late_broadcast` successor remain adjacent to the new owner.
+Both existing pass owners and all lowerer compatibility wrappers remain available.

+Final sequential validation under core-only `uv`:

+- focused enabled/disabled owner contracts: `4 passed in 0.57s`;
+- affected layout, broadcast, reconciliation, singleton, and store contracts:
+  `97 passed in 2.82s`;
+- terminal-layout and pass-efficiency contracts: `92 passed in 1.85s`;
+- synthetic core runtime contracts: `55 passed in 1.03s`;
+- result contracts: `196 passed in 9.20s`;
+- full architecture contracts: `258 passed in 19.24s`;
+- phase-store capacity contracts: `2 passed in 0.52s`;
+- Ruff, bytecode compilation, 128/128 capacity audit, and whitespace checks: passed.

+No pass execution count, graph traversal, mutation, numerical behavior, diagnostics, public API, artifact, dependency, or TensorFlow boundary changed.
+No real-model conversion was run because the focused owner tests exercise both flag paths and the affected suites cover both underlying repair families.
+Commit and push this implementation checkpoint.
+On resume, audit the next coherent non-store boundary after the very-late broadcast reconciliation.
+Continue with commits and pushes only; never create, update, or reopen a pull request.

 ## Guarded terminal BatchMatMul implementation

 The three characterized results now record inside their original guard under: